 Paradoxical vocal fold motion (PVFM) describes inappropriate motion of the true vocal folds.
 PVFM refers to a clinical phenomenon rather than to one specific or strictly defined clinical diagnosis.
-PVFM is most commonly observed as inappropriate adduction of the vocal folds on inspiration .
-Presentation to the emergency room is often wheeze, stridor, or apparent upper airway obstruction.
+PVFM is most commonly observed as episodic unintentional adduction of the vocal folds on inspiration .
+Patients most often present to the emergency department with wheezing, stridor, and apparent upper airway obstruction.
 Delay in diagnosis is common, and unnecessary treatments such as intubation and tracheostomy are not uncommon.
 Patients are commonly frequent users of the health-care system, often over prolonged periods .

 While clinical observations of this phenomenon were described in the 1800s, they began to appear with increasing frequency in the 1970s and 1980s with the greater availability of laryngoscopy .
 PVFM has unintentionally become a catch-all term for functional laryngeal disorders .
 However, it is important to explicitly define this functional disorder as “impaired function”, emphasizing that this is not synonymous with a psychogenic disorder.